Recruit Training Command Meet the Sailor

 |0

-This work, Recruit Training Command Meet the Sailor [Image 2 of 2], by PO1 Camilo E Fernan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Recruit Training Command Meet the Sailor, by PO1 Camilo E Fernan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT